 In the late stages of periodontal disease, teeth are lost due to the deterioration of gum tissue and alveolar bone caused by the infection.
 Osteoporosis causes a more generalized bone loss, diagnosed by measuring bone mineral density (BMD).
 Because both diseases involve the loss of bone, it seems obvious that there might be a risk of worse damage when the two are combined.
 This hypothesis has been borne out in multiple studies.
 Osteoporosis has been found to increase the loss of alveolar bone, especially in patients who already had periodontitis.

 To prevent possible tooth loss and other damage to the structures of the mouth, it is essential to take careful preventive measures against periodontal disease.
 Regular brushing, flossing, exams, and preventive treatments such as cleanings are important for everyone, but especially for those with osteoporosis.
 Your fight against periodontal disease begins long before the first detectable signs appear.

 For your general health as well as possible dental benefits, you should also seek treatment for your osteoporosis if you haven’t already.
 Currently, available medications can slow or halt the deterioration of bone mass and reduce the danger of fractures.

 The Periodontitis-Osteoporosis Link

-Ultimately, Dr. Trujillo’s advice to patients with osteoporosis is to care for your teeth the same way you would otherwise.
+Ultimately, Dr. Trujillo’s advice to patients with osteoporosis is to care for their teeth the same way you would otherwise.
 Be especially cautious in checking for and treating periodontal disease, as it may have a more severe effect than it would in other patients.
-For help monitoring your oral health and treating gum disease early in its development, make an appointment with our office
+For help monitoring your oral health and treating gum disease early in its development, make an appointment with our office.